 Remote Employee Engagement Strategy Tip: ClearCompany has employee engagement surveys covered.
 Check out the various survey templates we have created to help boost engagement in your organization.

-As we navigate this new normal, implementing remote employee engagement strategies will be essential for retaining your A Players.
+As we navigate this new normal, implementing remote employee engagement strategies will be essential for retaining your A Players and maintaining success.
+Organizations who place an emphasis on engaging their workforce see 21% higher productivity rates.
 Finding creative ways to motivate your employees and counter burnout will help your employees feel more connected to their work.
 To learn more about ClearCompany’s comprehensive Employee Engagement Suite, reach out to one of our experts and schedule your free demo.

 As the head of a department in the midst of a sustained period of rapid growth, Sara has spent thousands of hours interviewing, hiring, onboarding and assessing employees and candidates.
 She is passionate about sharing the best practices she has learned from both successes and failures in talent acquisition and management.